Sabrinas Organizing

 Update 2024:

-While finding places in a small home for books can be tricky, know there are areas where books should not be kept because of the likelihood of damage.
+While finding places in a small home for books can be tricky, know that there are areas where books should not be kept because of the likelihood of damage.
 Below are the places where you should NOT keep your treasured books.

 Where NOT to KEEP TREASURED BOOKS in a Small Home?